 Over the course of the project monitoring of the individual structures will be done to assess the durability of the permeable structures and implement gained information and further planning to increase the efficiency of the construction.
 The durability of materials used and of the constructed permeable dams is variable from situation to situation.
 The structures may be quite vulnerable to debilitating damage depending on the type of locally available materials, local environmental conditions and their geographic location in relation to extreme weather events.
 Monitoring of the permeable structures is required at several stages and regarding different aspects.
 The different stages of monitoring and their frequency are as follows:

-- Weekly monitoring during the construction works and in the first two months after construction. - After each storm during the wet season (In Indonesia approximately from November to March). - At the end of the storm season. - In September, to ensure that the structures are in good shape before the storm season starts.
+- ٠ construction.

+- ٠ November to March).

+- At the end of the storm season.

+- season starts.

 The structures have to be monitored for damages and tightness.
 Tests should be done at low tide and contain the following activities: